 Keynote – Victoria Wilson, Lecturer, English Language & Academic Communication, Open Access College, USQ

-Victoria Wilson is a PhD candidate at the University of Queensland, where she is researching trauma-informed ESL to adults in South East Queensland universities.
+Victoria Wilson is Manager, Culturally and Linguistically Diverse Language and Learning, USQ College and a PhD candidate at the University of Queensland, where she is researching trauma-informed ESL to adults in South East Queensland universities.

-She first began investigating this field in 2015 after moving to the refugee welcome zone of Toowoomba, where she runs the ELICOS course at University of Southern Queensland.
+She first began investigating this field in 2015 after moving to the refugee welcome zone of Toowoomba, where she teaches and designs courses in ESL and English for Academic Purposes.
 The diverse student cohort has included international students from Iraq, as well as refugees from Iran, Syria, Afghanistan, DR Congo, and South Sudan.
 Working with students who had experienced significant trauma, she began looking for ways to minimise their stress in the learning environment, in order to maximise learning and engagement.

 Prior to this, Victoria lived and worked in Japan for 7 years, including 3 years in coastal Fukushima.
 She was living and teaching in Fukushima when the Great North East earthquake, tsunami, and nuclear disaster hit the region in 2011, and continued teaching there in the traumatic aftermath that followed.